 The Writer's Digest team has witnessed many writing mistakes over the years, so we started this series to help identify them for other writers (along with correction strategies).
 This week's writing mistake is not accepting feedback on your writing.

-This post announces our latest From Our Readers question: What do you hope to achieve with your writing?
+This post announces our latest From Our Readers ask: Describe the First Time a Book Transported You to Another/Magical World.
 Comment for a chance at publication in a future issue of Writer's Digest.

 In this article, Brian Freeman, author of Robert Ludlum’s The Bourne Treachery, discusses how he took up the mantle of a great series and made it his own.

 In this brave new world of virtual learning and social distance, Kristy Stevenson helps us make the most of the virtual conference.

 Funny You Should Ask is a humorous and handy column by literary agent Barbara Poelle.
 In this edition, she discusses the next big fiction trend, and whether or not all books are the same.